Performing dry lining operations

 Topic Overview

-The Ascentis Level 2 Certificate in Skills for Employment in the Construction Industries is designed to equip learners with the essential knowledge and practical skills needed to enter the construction workforce.
-This qualification covers key areas such as health and safety, communication, teamwork, and basic construction techniques, providing a solid foundation for further training or direct employment.
-It is ideal for school leavers, career changers, or anyone seeking a structured introduction to the construction sector.
+The Ascentis Level 2 Award in Skills for Employment in the Construction Industries is designed to equip learners with the essential knowledge and practical skills needed to enter the construction workforce.
+This qualification covers key areas such as health and safety, communication, teamwork, and basic construction techniques, providing a solid foundation for further study or direct employment.
+It is particularly suited for those who are new to the industry or looking to formalise their existing skills.

 Key Concepts